hanschowhs/Mini-Linter/README.md

 # Mini-Linter
 Linting (a process by which text is evaluated and improved by an application) using simple JavaScript.
-This is a mini-project completed at Codecademy for my JavaScript course.
+This is a mini-project completed at Codecademy for my JavaScript course, primarily based on the ‘Iterators’ lesson.

 Mini Linter